joemalatesta/Sample-lesson-Functions/master/functions.md

 Lets try to write a couple of Functions

-1. Create a function that console logs square numbers.
+1. Create a function that console logs a numbers square

 1. Create a function that when invoked will console log "My name is <your name here> , and I have lived in <number> of states growing up"